Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ### IP Address Ranges

 The example configuration files that include connectivity include an out of the box set of ip address ranges.
-These ranges have been chosen to support a real world scenario with optimal use to avoid ip exhaustion as a customer scales.
-However many customers will not want to use these ranges if they may overlap with their existing ranges or they are planning to scale beyond the /16 per region we cater for.
+These ranges have been chosen to support a real world scenario with optimal use to avoid ip exhaustion as you scale.
+However you may not want to use these ranges if they may overlap with their existing ranges or they are planning to scale beyond the /16 per region we cater for.

 In order to update the IP ranges, you can update the `custom_replacements.names` section that includes the IP ranges.
-For example if the customer prefers to use `172.16` or `192.168`, they could update the ranges as follows:
+For example if you prefer to use `172.16` or `192.168`, they could update the ranges as follows:

 {{< include file="/static/examples/tf/accelerator/config/custom_replacements.names.ip_ranges.tfvars" language="terraform" >}}